mf-zhang/GazeOnce/MPSGaze/README.md

 https://github.com/xucong-zhang/ETH-XGaze

-Please note that not every face has a gaze label. (https://github.com/mf-zhang/GazeOnce/issues/8)
+Please note that not every face has a gaze label.
+(Issue https://github.com/mf-zhang/GazeOnce/issues/8)

 **An example in training labels:**